 The Supervisory Board approved the financial statements as audited by Ernst & Young Accountants LLP.
-The independent auditor's report can be found on page 204.
-We propose that the Annual General Meeting of Shareholders adopt the consolidated 2014 financial statements
+The independent auditor's report can be found on page 214.
+We hereby invite the General Meeting to adopt the 2014 financial statements as submitted and to discharge the Statutory Board in respect of its conduct of the bank's affairs and the members of the Supervisory Board in respect of their supervision.